HouzuoGuo/laitos/doc/Get started.md

     sudo ./laitos -config <CONFIG FILE> -frontend <LIST>

 Note that:
-- Web, mail, and many other daemons bind to [privileged ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html), therefore use `sudo` to ensure their proper operation.
+- Web, mail, and many other daemons usually bind to [privileged ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html), use `sudo` to ensure their proper operation.
 - Replace `<CONFIG FILE>` by the path to your configuration file.
 Both absolute and relative paths are acceptable.
-- Replace `<LIST>` by a comma-separated list of daemon names e.g. `dnsd,smtpd,httpd`.
+- Replace `<LIST>` by name of daemons to start.
+Use comma to separate daemon names (e.g.`dnsd,smtpd,httpd`).
 Here are the options:
-  * dnsd - Ad-blocking DNS server
+  * `dnsd` - Ad-blocking DNS server
-  * httpd - Web server secured by TLS certificate
+  * `httpd` - Web server secured by TLS certificate
-  * insecurehttpd - Web server without encryption
+  * `insecurehttpd` - Web server without encryption
-  * mailp - Text mail processor (note the [special usage](https://github.com/HouzuoGuo/laitos/wiki/Text-mail-processor))
+  * `mailp` - Text mail processor (note the [special usage](https://github.com/HouzuoGuo/laitos/wiki/STDIN-mail-processor))
-  * maintenance - System maintenance and health reports
+  * `maintenance` - System maintenance and health reports
-  * smtpd - Mail server
+  * `smtpd` - Mail server
-  * telegram - Telegram messenger chat bot
+  * `telegram` - Telegram messenger chat bot
+- There is not any individual ON-OFF switch for toolbox features.
+Once configured, they are are automatically available to daemons.

 ## Advanced start
 The following command options are optional: